neuro-geek/actress-pics/SCHEMA.md

 ### Other
 Logos should not be visible.

 Avoid unnecessary space above the head.
+Between 5 and 15 pixels is good (on a 1200 px high image).

 ## Naming
 The structure is `Actress-Name_Set_Crop_Pose_State_Number.jpg`